Bunching and Taxing Multidimensional Skills: Positive Economy

 Total production, $\int y(x_1,x_2,z) \text{d} \gamma(x_1,x_2,z)$, equals output distributed to workers, $\int c(\alpha) \text{d} \Phi(\alpha)$, to firms $\int \Omega(z) \text{d} F_z(z)$, and to public expenditures $G$.

 \textbf{Equilibrium}.
-A competitive equilibrium is a wage schedule $w$, a worker input distribution $F_x$, a feasible assignment $\gamma$, and an allocation $\{ (c(\alpha),x_c(\alpha),x_m(\alpha) )\}$ such that firms solve their profit maximization problem (\ref{e:firm_problem}), workers solve the worker's problem (\ref{e:worker_problem}), the government budget constraint is satisfied $G = \tau \int w(x) \text{d} \Phi(\alpha)$, and the resource constraint (\ref{e:resource_constraint}) is satisfied.
+Given fiscal policy $(\tau,G)$, an equilibrium is a firm value function $\Omega$, a wage schedule $w$, a worker input distribution $F_x$, a feasible assignment $\gamma$, and an allocation $\{ (c(\alpha),x_c(\alpha),x_m(\alpha) )\}$ such that firms solve their profit maximization problem (\ref{e:firm_problem}), workers solve the worker's problem (\ref{e:worker_problem}), the government budget constraint is satisfied $G = \tau \int w(x) \text{d} \Phi(\alpha)$, and the resource constraint (\ref{e:resource_constraint}) is satisfied.

+The equilibrium assignment is the assignment that maximizes aggregate output, that is, solves the primal problem, while the equilibrium wages $w$ and firm value function $\Omega$ solve the corresponding dual problem.
+The characterization of the equilibrium assignment, wage schedule, and firm value function through primal and dual problems is discussed for completeness in Appendix \ref{p:equilibrium_transport}.